kcavera/hello-world/README.md

 # hello-world
-My first repository on GitHub.
+This is my first repository on GitHub.
+I still have a lot to learn (clearly) but in the meantime, I'll just say I like cats.